 Eastern sectors of Cayo Santa Maria

 In the east part of Cayo Santa Maria (Punta Piedra Movida, Lagunas del Este and Playa Perla Blanca), there are many rocks and small coral heads scattered here and there and close to the shoreline.
 We never tried yet snorkeling in this area but we suspect that it could be a nice spot.
-The hotels located in these sectors are: Hotel Cayo Santa Maria (formerly Eurostars), Warwick Cayo Santa Maria, Ocean Casa del Mar by H10 and Valentin Perla Blanca.
+The hotels located in these sectors are: Golden Tulip Cayo Santa Maria (formerly Eurostars), Warwick Cayo Santa Maria, Ocean Casa del Mar by H10 and Valentin Perla Blanca.

 Between the two beautiful beaches located in this cayo, Playa Ensenachos and Playa Megano, there’s a short rocky section where many fishes and small coral heads can be seen very close to the beach.
 In front of the northern end of Playa Megano there’s a large partially sunken boat which is lying on the sandbar not too far from the shoreline, it’s easily reachable if you have fins.
 The wreck has become a habitat for a wide variety of sea life.